 The first set has to do with those with a net worth of a million USD or more.
 Roughly 80 percent of millionaires are considered first generation, which is to say they didn’t inherit a million USD.
 Further, 60 percent of them didn’t inherit more than 100,000 USD.
 Finally, a majority (over 50 percent) didn’t reach a net worth of a million USD until after age 50 and most of their net worth was inside an employer-sponsored retirement plan (like a 401k) and their home.

 The second set of figures has to do with generational wealth; what I’ve heard called the wealth wash cycle.
 50 percent of inherited wealth will be lost by the second generation and 90 percent will be lost by the third generation.
 I’m not sure if this includes inheritance to multiple parties.
 What if 10 million USD is divided amongst 10 siblings; one million each?
 Does this dataset mean 5 million USD will be lost by the second generation, that 5 of the siblings will lose all of their inheritance, or does it include both.
-(It’s worth noting that this isn’t to say generational wealth doesn’t exist or that something like trickle down economics works at a scale large enough to matter; just that the data indicates this happens.)
+(It’s worth noting that this isn’t to say generational wealth doesn’t exist or that something like trickle down economics works at a scale large enough to matter; just that the data indicates a redistribution of wealth happens and we don’t necessarily know where it goes.)

 There’s a sort of template phrasing that goes like this: